VictoriaMetrics/VictoriaMetrics/README.md

 The cluster must contain at least `2*N-1` `vmstorage` nodes, where `N` is replication factor, in order to maintain the given replication factor for newly ingested data when `N-1` of storage nodes are unavailable.

-When the replication is enabled, `-dedup.minScrapeInterval=1ms` command-line flag must be passed to `vmselect` nodes, so they could de-duplicate replicated samples obtained from distinct `vmstorage` nodes during querying.
-If duplicate data is pushed to VictoriaMetrics from identically configured [vmagent](https://docs.victoriametrics.com/vmagent.html) instances or Prometheus instances, then the `-dedup.minScrapeInterval` must be set to bigger values according to [deduplication docs](#deduplication).
+VictoriaMetrics stores timestamps with millisecond precision, so `-dedup.minScrapeInterval=1ms` command-line flag must be passed to `vmselect` nodes when the replication is enabled, so they could de-duplicate replicated samples obtained from distinct `vmstorage` nodes during querying.
+If duplicate data is pushed to VictoriaMetrics from identically configured [vmagent](https://docs.victoriametrics.com/vmagent.html) instances or Prometheus instances, then the `-dedup.minScrapeInterval` must be set to `scrape_interval` from scrape configs according to [deduplication docs](#deduplication).

 Note that [replication doesn't save from disaster](https://medium.com/@valyala/speeding-up-backups-for-big-time-series-databases-533c1a927883), so it is recommended performing regular backups.
 See [these docs](#backups) for details.